JasonCraftsCode/dynamodb-datamodel/etc/dynamodb-datamodel.api.md

 // @public
 export class UpdateExpression implements Update.Expression {
     constructor(attributes: Table.ExpressionAttributes);
-    addAdd(value: string): void;
+    // Warning: (tsdoc-inline-tag-missing-braces) The TSDoc tag "@inheritDoc" is an inline tag; it must be enclosed in "{ }" braces addAdd(value: string): void;
-    addDelete(value: string): void;
+    // Warning: (tsdoc-inline-tag-missing-braces) The TSDoc tag "@inheritDoc" is an inline tag; it must be enclosed in "{ }" braces addDelete(value: string): void;
     addList: string[];
     static addParams(params: {
         UpdateExpression?: string;
     }, attributes: Table.ExpressionAttributes, updateMap?: Update.ResolverMap): void;
     addPath(name: string): string;
-    addRemove(value: string): void;
+    // Warning: (tsdoc-inline-tag-missing-braces) The TSDoc tag "@inheritDoc" is an inline tag; it must be enclosed in "{ }" braces addRemove(value: string): void;
-    addSet(value: string): void;
+    // Warning: (tsdoc-inline-tag-missing-braces) The TSDoc tag "@inheritDoc" is an inline tag; it must be enclosed in "{ }" braces addSet(value: string): void;
     addValue(value: Table.AttributeValues): string;
     attributes: Table.ExpressionAttributes;
     static buildExpression(updateMap: Update.ResolverMap, exp: Update.Expression): string | void;
     deleteList: string[];
-    getExpression(): string | void;
+    // Warning: (tsdoc-inline-tag-missing-braces) The TSDoc tag "@inheritDoc" is an inline tag; it must be enclosed in "{ }" braces getExpression(): string | void;
     removeList: string[];
-    resolveMap(map: Update.ResolverMap, name?: string): void;
+    // Warning: (tsdoc-inline-tag-missing-braces) The TSDoc tag "@inheritDoc" is an inline tag; it must be enclosed in "{ }" braces resolveMap(map: Update.ResolverMap, name?: string): void;
-    resolveMapValue(fallback: (path: string, value: Table.AttributeValues) => void, getPath: () => string, value?: Update.OperandValue): void;
+    // Warning: (tsdoc-inline-tag-missing-braces) The TSDoc tag "@inheritDoc" is an inline tag; it must be enclosed in "{ }" braces resolveMapValue(fallback: (path: string, value: Table.AttributeValues) => void, getPath: () => string, value?: Update.OperandValue): void;
-    resolvePathValue(value: Update.OperandValue, name: string): string;
+    // Warning: (tsdoc-inline-tag-missing-braces) The TSDoc tag "@inheritDoc" is an inline tag; it must be enclosed in "{ }" braces resolvePathValue(value: Update.OperandValue, name: string): string;
-    resolveValue(value: Update.OperandValue, name: string): string;
+    // Warning: (tsdoc-inline-tag-missing-braces) The TSDoc tag "@inheritDoc" is an inline tag; it must be enclosed in "{ }" braces resolveValue(value: Update.OperandValue, name: string): string;
     setList: string[];
 }